The Roads Australia Award for Technical Excellence recognises an individual for technical excellence in the broader transport industry.

 Rod also plays a prominent role in the safety of Australian motor sports.
 He is a member of the National Track Safety Committee for the Confederation of Australian Motor Sport, Chairman of the Standards Association Working group to establish Guidelines for Risk Management in Motor Sport, and a Member of the Research Advisory Group for the Australian Institute for Motor Sport Safety.

 Right: Rod Troutbeck (centre) with RA President, David Stuart-Watt and NSW Minister for Roads, Maritime and Freight, Melinda Pavey.

 Nominations are now open for 2018 Award

-To be eligible for the annual Award, a nominee's field of contribution must be in a technical or scientific area relevant to transport.
+To be eligible for the annual Award, a nominee's field of contribution must be in a technical or scientific area relevant to transport in Australia.
 His or her contribution must be outstanding, measured directly in terms of impact on the industry, including the transformational change to the industry.

 Nominations for the 2018 Award close on September 28, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.

 Submissions must be provided in writing (Word doc or PDF) and address each of the criteria below.
 Any supporting information, references or evidence may be included, however submissions should not be overly long (max. five pages).

 Inquiries about the Award and completed submissions should be directed to RA Communications Director, Mark Bowmer.